syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

     //Modify the default properties.

-    // Set the default stroke color to blue. circleAnnotationSettings.Color = Colors.Blue;
+    circleAnnotationSettings.Color = Colors.Blue; // Set the default stroke color to blue.
-    // Set the inner fill color to red. circleAnnotationSettings.FillColor = Colors.Red;
+    circleAnnotationSettings.FillColor = Colors.Red; // Set the inner fill color to red.
-    // Set the default stroke thickness to 2. circleAnnotationSettings.BorderWidth = 2;
+    circleAnnotationSettings.BorderWidth = 2; // Set the default stroke thickness to 2.
-    // Sets the default opacity to 75%. circleAnnotationSettings.Opacity = 0.75f;
+    circleAnnotationSettings.Opacity = 0.75f; // Set the default opacity to 75%.
 }
 {% endhighlight %}
 {% endtabs %}

-## Edit the Selected Annotation
+## Edit the selected shape annotation

 You can edit the properties of the selected shape annotation programmatically by accessing the selected annotation instance.
 The selected annotation instance may be obtained from the [AnnotationSelected](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSelected) event.
 The following example shows how to edit some of the properties of the selected circle annotation.
 Similarly, you can modify the other shape annotations properties.